front-end-foundations/component/readme.md

 We also want to add the video section to the video page without the aside.

-Split the `video.html` component into `video-article.html` and `video-aside.html` in the components folder.
+We will split the `_includes/components/video.html` component into `video-article.html` and `video-aside.html` in the components folder.

-Create `components/video-article`
+Create `components/video-article.html`

 ```html
 <div class="content-video">